Connect with us

 Introduced since 2012

-For Singaporeans receiving GST Vouchers (GSTV), it is a welcome support to counter rising cost-of-living expenses.
-However, the GSTV is not a new thing for Singaporeans.
-In fact, the GST Voucher Scheme is a permanent scheme introduced since Budget 2012, more than 10 years ago.
+In August 2026, eligible Singaporeans can receive up to $850 in cash as part of the GSTV-Cash payout.
+For those receiving GST Vouchers (GSTV), this is a welcome support to help with the rising cost-of-living expenses.
+However, the GSTV is not something new to Singaporeans.
+In fact, the GST Voucher Scheme is a permanent scheme introduced in Budget 2012 and has been around for more than a decade.

 GST Voucher Scheme Was Implemented To Offset GST